TimIsabella/RIME/README.md

 4. **MetaFrameManager** tracks the best-fit frame and manages transitions.
 5. **State** is persisted to `rime_state.json` after every run.
 6. **Outputs** are written to CSV files for analysis and auditability.
+7. Input can be run indefinately without needing to retain past input.
+8. New input must be a higher row number than the previous input for it to be accepted.
+9. Frames are collapsed when they become too similar to another (the more unique frame is retained).

 ---